Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Discussion

-{\bf Limitations and future work.} (a) Gradient routing's performance is sensitive to its many hyperparameters: what data to route on, what regions to localize to, and what mask weights to use.
-This makes it hard to balance retain set performance vs. unlearning, for example.
-We suspect that methodological improvements will reduce this sensitivity. (b) So far, we have studied gradient routing as a pretraining method, making it costly to experiment with large models. (c) In our experiments with language models, we route gradients on a token-by-token basis, ignoring neighboring tokens.
+{\bf Limitations and future work.} (a) Gradient routing's performance is sensitive to its hyperparameters: what data to route on, what regions to localize to, and what mask weights to use.
+This makes it hard to balance retain set performance vs.\ unlearning, for example.
+We suspect that methodological improvements will reduce this sensitivity. (b) In our experiments with language models, we route gradients on a token-by-token basis, ignoring neighboring tokens.
 This naive strategy is surprisingly effective.
 However, it is plausible that contextual information will be critical in some problems, necessitating routing strategies that depend on entire sequences.
-Finding practical ways of choosing what data to route in order to localize broad capabilities is an intriguing open problem. (d) Our empirical results for scalable oversight pertain to a simplistic, narrow setting.
+Finding practical ways of choosing what data to route in order to localize broad capabilities is an intriguing open problem. (c) Our empirical results for scalable oversight pertain to a simplistic, narrow setting.
 Furthermore, our method for scalable oversight requires that the ablated policy produce coherent behavior.
-This does not hold in general, so scaling oversight via localization may require new ideas. (e) Other methods could be used to achieve similar aims as gradient routing, for example, DEMix Layers \citep{Gururangan2021DEMixLD} or Interchange Intervention Training \citep{atticus_geiger_inducing_2022}. (f) We elaborate on application-specific limitations in \cref{apx:extended_limitations_applications}.
+This does not hold in general, so scaling oversight via localization may require new ideas. (d) We elaborate on application-specific limitations in \cref{apx:extended_limitations_applications}.